-In the event of a death in the immediate family of a permanent or probationary employee, he/she shall be granted upon request, such time off with pay as is necessary to make arrangements for the funeral and attend same, not to exceed three (3) regularly scheduled work days.
+In the event of a death in the immediate family of a permanent or probationary employee, they shall be granted upon request, such time off with pay as is necessary to make arrangements for the funeral and attend same, not to exceed three (3) regularly scheduled work days.
 This provision does not apply if the death occurs while the employee is on unpaid leave of absence or layoff.

 Additional funeral leave for travel purposes not to exceed two (2) work days may be granted, and such leave is paid with no deductions from the employee's leave bank.
 Any additional time required may be allowed by the Department Head's discretion, and such leave must be taken from accumulated vacation or compensatory time leave banks.

 For the purposes of this Section the immediate family shall be restricted to father, mother, brother, sister, spouse, child, step-child, foster child, ward of the court, legal guardian, grandparents, grandchildren, mother-in-law, father-in-law, domestic partners of unit members who have filed a Declaration of Domestic Partnership in accordance with established City policy, and parents and children of domestic partners, and any person living in the employee's household as a family member.
-At the request of the MESA, the employee shall furnish a death certificate and proof of relationship.